Elorfiniel/gaze-point-estimation-demo/README.md

 # Gaze Point Estimation (Demo)

-A Processing Demo for the Application of PoG Estimation.
-Model Trained using this Codebase: [gaze-point-estimation-2023](https://gitee.com/elorfiniel/gaze-point-estimation-2023).
+A demo for the application of PoG (Point-of-Gaze) Estimation.
+Model Trained using this codebase: [gaze-point-estimation-2023](https://gitee.com/elorfiniel/gaze-point-estimation-2023).

 | Intro | Game | Outro |
 | -------------- | -------------- | -------------- |